 Southern half of Norway still suffering from damage

-Acid rain is still responsible for poor water quality in lakes and rivers in the southern half of Norway, and especially in the southernmost counties.
-Many fish stocks have been depleted or wiped out as a result, and other aquatic animals and plants are also affected.
+Deposition of sulfur and nitrogen can lead to acidification of water and soil.
+In Norway acidification, results in reduced water quality in lakes and rivers in the southern half of Norway, and especially in the southernmost counties.
+Over the years many fish stocks have been depleted or wiped out, and other aquatic animals and plants are also affected.

-Deposition of sulphur is still the most important cause of acidification in Norway.
-In addition, sulphur deposition is highest in the most sensitive areas of Norway.
-But because sulphur emissions are being reduced more rapidly than nitrogen emissions, the relative importance of nitrogen as a source of pollution is increasing.
+Deposition of sulphur causes acidification in Norway, and sulphur deposition is highest in the most sensitive areas in the south.
+As sulphur emissions are being reduced more rapidly than nitrogen emissions, the relative importance of nitrogen as a source of pollution is increasing.

 Nitrogen also has other effects

 Nitrogen has more complex ecological effects than sulphur, because it can also act as a fertiliser and cause eutrophication.
 Most nitrogen is absorbed by plants or the soil, but the remainder ends up in fjords and coastal waters, where it can fuel eutrophication and excessive algal growth.